Frequently Asked Questions

 What should I bring with me?

-A sense of humour and laid back approach is a must… Waterproof clothing – especially in the summer and comfortable clothes/footwear… high-heals are not recommended… especially not for the gentlemen folk!
+A sense of humour and laid back approach is a must… Waterproof clothing – (This is the UK after all, so you can expect rain 365 days a year ... especially in the summer), Comfortable clothes/footwear… high-heals are not recommended… certainly not for the gentlemen folk!

-Luggage wise please try not to bring suitcases as there just isn’t anywhere to store them… holdalls or squishy bags are best.
+Luggage wise please try not to bring suitcases as there just isn’t anywhere to store them easily… THAT said, if we leave the guest bed made up, there is an area 5ft x 2ft x 2ft at foot of it which can accommodate an average sized case.
+Holdalls or squishy bags are best.
 If you run out of clothes, don’t worry, we’ve a washer and dryer on board for emergency use.
 We provide towels, bedding and shower gel , shampoo and conditioner in the shower cubicle, so please - travel light.

 What sort of food do you serve?